 You don’t have to constantly deadhead your zinnias since the blooms are going to last for a while.
 It’s essentially just wise to keep an eye on the blooms to see when they start to fade.

 As blooms start to turn brown, it’s going to be time to cut them back.
 The deadheading process is about cutting back blooms that have started browning and sections that are wilting.

-It isn’t hard to deadhead a zinnia, and it isn’t difficult to know when it’s time to deadhead your zinnias either.
-So long as you’re paying attention to how your zinnias look, it’s going to be easy for you to make the right call.
+It isn’t hard to deadhead a zinnia, and it isn’t difficult to know when it’s time to deadhead them either.
+So long as you’re paying attention to how they look, it’s going to be easy for you to make the right call.

 You should know that it won’t be a terrible thing if you can’t deadhead your zinnias right away either.
-Life gets busy sometimes, and you might not always notice when your zinnias first start browning.
+Life gets busy sometimes, and you might not always notice when they first start browning.